 The definition of "Tardy" to class is if the student arrives after the class has begun.
-However, a student will not be considered tardy to class if another staff member has written a pass for that student

-(EXCLUDING HALL SWEEPS).
-For any tardiness over 3, the following consequences in conjunction with the parent/guardian being notified will be issued:
+However, a student will not be considered tardy to class if another staff member has written a pass for that student using the SmartPass Hall Pass system.
+For any tardiness over three total tardies in a class, the following consequences in conjunction with the parent/guardian being notified will be issued:

-- 4th Tardy = After School Detention

-- 5th Tardy = After School Detention

-- 6th Tardy = 1 Day of In-School Suspension

-- 7th Tardy = 3 Days of In-School Suspension
+- After the 3rd Tardy an After School Detention - Any tardies after the 3rd could result in any of the following: Rams Reflection Room, 1 Day of In-School Suspension, 3 Days of In-School Suspension